gnadare/gnadare.github.io/content/en/teaching/ITC/index.md

 12) More about complete problems.
 13) Time versus space.
 14) Determinism versus nondeterminism.
-15) Applications of Kolmogorov complexit.
+15) Applications of Kolmogorov complexity.

 During these lectures, we will cover fundamental results present in a more conventional treatment of the subject as well.
 In particular we will treat: The Recursion Theorem,